yushiangfu/study-notes/console.md

   This function registers character devices for /dev/tty, /dev/console, and /dev/tty0~63 one after another.
   Noet that /dev/tty0 is handled differently from other /dev/tty#.
-  However we won't look into any of them since they are not in the root fileysyste of OpenBMC.
+  However we won't look into any of them since they are not in the root file system of OpenBMC.

   ```
   tty_init()